 Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 I’m a fan of takeaways.
 Who isn’t right?!
-I love being able to just pop online, order some good food and put almost no effort in.
-However, what I don’t love is that a takeaway just blows our food budget for the week most of the time!
-Over the last few years I’ve perfected a number of ways to save money on takeaways – and I want to share them with you!
+I love being able to just pop online, order some tasty food and put almost no effort in.
+However, what I don’t love is that a takeaway just blows our food budget for the week!
+Over the last few years I have perfected a number of ways to save money on takeaways – and I want to share them with you!

 Save money on takeaways – look out for deals

 Look on social media for discounts.
 Brands such as Just Eat, Hungry House and Deliveroo have discounts on their social media pages.
 These have become rarer in the last year but it is always worth a quick scan before you place your order.

 Check those leaflets that come through your door.
 Yes – those annoying usually poorly designed ones.
 Sometimes they have GREAT deals.
 They may have exclusive collection only deals or they may have meal deals that aren’t offered online.
 By calling up you may be able to save a fortune – or get more food for your budget.

 Look online for collection only discounts.
 Many restaurants, chains and independents, offer discounts if you collect your order.
 You may only save a pound or two, so weigh up any petrol/time costs.

 Check your local takeaway, and those chain ones, to see what bargains they offer.
 Our local Chinese does a 5 dish for £15.00 night.
 This is a total bargain and usually represents a saving of £8-15 depending on the dishes chosen.
 Best of all – FREE delivery!
 Dominos offer Two for Tuesday and a lot of the other chains seem to have exceptionally good bargains on Tuesday as well.

 Save money on takeaways – alternative ways to save

 Cut down a little or share a few dishes.
 You’ll save some calories and get to try some different food too.